ramlaxman/Python-programming-exercises/100+ Python challenging programming exercises.md

 Solution:
 import re
-emailAddress = raw_input()
+emailAddress = input()
 pat2 = "(\w+)@((\w+\.)+(com))"
 r2 = re.match(pat2,emailAddress)
-print r2.group(1)
+print (r2.group(1)

 #----------------------------------------#
 Question:

-Assuming that we have some email addresses in the "username@companyname.com" format, please write program to print the company name of a given email address.
+Assuming that we have some email addresses in the "username@companyname.com" format, please write program to print (the company name of a given email address.
 Both user names and company names are composed of letters only.

 Example:
 If the following email address is given as input to the program: